 Phase 3 – Year 10

-In term two students complete Component 2: Developing Skills and Techniques in the Performing Arts.
+In term two students complete preparaitons for Component 2: Developing Skills and Techniques in the Performing Arts.
 Throughout this component students are assessed on their practical contributions to workshops and rehearsals as well as their logbook, evaluating their development of skills through skills audits, long term and short term SMART targets and self-evaluations.
 With a focus on physical theatre, students work in a group to stage a given script in order to perform as a workshop style performance out of lesson time to an open audience.
 The final element of this course is the completion of a self evaluation, students will watch past videos of themselves and evaluate how they have progressed since the beginning of this project.